jbr-abo/Applying-Python-in-Analytics/README.md

 # Task 02:
 In this exercise, you will have to analyze a dataset (AB NYC 2019.csv) that we worked with in the lecture.
-The data includes information about hosts, geographical availability, and different metrics available from Airbnb places in New York City (https://www.kaggle.com/dgomonov/ new-york-city-airbnb-open-data).
+The data includes information about hosts, geographical availability, and different metrics available from Airbnb places in New York City (https://www.kaggle.com/dgomonov/ new-york-city-airbnb-open-data).
 You need to write the code to answer the following questions to understand the data further.